 Date published: 10 March 2024 | by Sybil Mayard

 Designing an accessible website involves creating a website that caters to as many types of user as possible, including those with visual/hearing impairments and disabilities.
-In this blog post, I provide you with a few quick tips for improving the accessibility of your site.
-I will be adding to this article in future, so keep checking back for further updates.
+In this blog post, I provide you with a few quick tips for improving the accessibility of your site. we will be adding to this article in future, so keep checking back for further updates.

 1. Contrast Ratio